Looking for DIY home projects that you can easily tackle while stuck at home?

 So the kids have this thing with pulling on the curtains and hiding behind them.
-So at some point, it gets weak and boom, it’s hanging down.
-That our situation with 3 of the windows.
+So at some point, it gets weak, and boom, it’s hanging down.
+So that is our situation with 3 of the windows.

-Such an easy to do but get pushed back so often.
-My commitment is to fix them.
+Such an easy to do but gets pushed back so often.
+So my commitment is to fix them.

 #3 Replace The Electric Outlets and Switches

-One day, my husband went around the house and replace the electric outlets to tamper-resistant outlets and face covers.
+One day, my husband went around the house and replaced the electric outlets with tamper-resistant outlets and face covers.

 He said, ” I changed receptacles because they were worn out, and they don’t hold a plug snug anymore, which deems an electrical hazard with kids in the house.”